vesmor/ResearchBuddy/readme.md

 2. Add conference dates using chat commands
     - Need to figure out a way for the backend to keep track of dates, what calendar are we gonna use etc.
     - Google calendar is a possible good interface
 3. Way for anyone in the server to subscribe to notifications such as thru email, etc.
+#### Why Google Calendar?
+I decided to use Google Calendar as a backend for the bot so we didn't have to completely build a calendar that can hold events and such from the ground up.
+Google is already feature rich and provides the ability to subscribe to the ResearchBuddy's personal Calendar and get email notifications if desired.
+The annoying part of using Google's API is having to manually log into the bot's account and authenticating the bot to use it's own calendar.
 ___
 ### Code Interaction Ecosystem